dodubassman/PiMetarMap/README.md

 PiMetarMap is yet another METAR plotter running on raspberry pi.
 It uses Adafruit CircuitPython NeoPixel to control WS2811 addressable LEDs.

-Most of the solution on Github are made using US VFR/MVFR/IFR rules to drive led colors.
+Most of the solutions on Github are made using US VFR/MVFR/IFR rules to drive led colors.

 This project is using French MétéoFrance color code as pictured here: